Beyond the Rocks (film)

 Beyond the Rocks is a 1922 American silent romantic drama film directed by Sam Wood, and starring Rudolph Valentino and Gloria Swanson.
 It is based on the 1906 novel of the same name by Elinor Glyn.
 The film was long considered lost but a nitrate print of it was discovered in the Netherlands in 2003.
-Beyond the Rocks was restored and released on DVD by Milestone Film & Video in 2006.
+Beyond the Rocks was restored by The Netherlands Filmmuseum in 2005.
+It was released on DVD by Milestone Film & Video in 2006 and on Eye Film Player, the streaming platform of Eye Filmmuseum, in 2020.